 As people become increasingly more dependent on motor cars, the public transport systems tend to run down.
 This has serious consequences for both existing community and new communities, which are spreading farther and farther from town centres.
 Express your opinion, and support the same with reasons and examples.

-Every vehicle, the public and the private, gets delayed and commuting time increases manifold.Yet there are ways to help the situation.
+Every vehicle, the public and the private, get delayed and commuting time increases manifold.Yet there are ways to help the situation.
 If only there could be separate lanes for the public transport, it would deliver better speed and make car driving less attractive.
 The city rail, using different routes than the trunk roads, could be another good option.
 The whole purpose is to make the public transport speedier than the ‘car’.
 This, in turn, will reduce the congestion, the pollution and help reduce commuting times.

-Companies can progress by good communion, collaboration between the employers and staff.
+Companies can progress by good communion, the collaboration between the employers and staff.
 Good incentives, individualistic approach, recognition and a pat on the back for the successful completion of a project can enhance the enthusiasm and can lead the company to visionary targets and goals.
 Discuss the extent to which you agree or disagree with this statement.
 Support your point of view with reasons and/or examples from your experiences and observations.